Do You Need to Pay Capital Gains Tax on Inherited Property If Sold?

 An inherited asset you sell for more than the basis is taxed as a capital gain, including investments and personal property.
 Taxable gains occur from selling stocks and bonds, as well as collections like stamps and coins.
 Even household furnishings are subject to capital gains tax.
 Selling business property that you depreciated for tax purposes after inheritance triggers ordinary income tax, along with capital gains tax.

-Don’t report the loss from selling any personal property, such as household goods or an automobile.
+Importantly, you cannot report the loss from selling any personal property, such as household goods or an automobile, to deduct against gains on selling the home.
 Losses on these types of property are not deductible against gains from selling other property.
-You also don’t deduct the loss for selling a house, unless you rented it.
+You also cannot deduct a loss from the sale of the house unless it was an income property.
 No deduction is granted for a loss from selling a house used as your personal residence.